Kenya's Odinga says presidential election result a 'travesty' | Politics

 "I've lost the election and I've also lost my business," said Achieng, who had been selling beans, chapati and roasted maize there for two years.
 Kenya's Eurobonds slipped after the statements by Odinga and the commissioners but were still up on the day having recovered some of the sharp losses seen on Monday.
 Its 2024 dollar-denominated bond was up 1.86 cents on the dollar at 88.5 cents at 1400 GMT compared to over 92 cents late last week.

-Once in office, Ruto will face an economic and social crisis as well as rising debt.
+Ruto would face an economic and social crisis as well as rising debt.
 Poor Kenyans already reeling from the impact of COVID-19 have been hit by soaring food and fuel costs while a devastating drought in the north has left 4.1 million people dependent on food aid.
-The 55-year-old Ruto had made Kenya's class divisions the centrepiece of his campaign to become Kenya's fifth president, promising to reward low-income "hustlers", but in his victory speech on Monday vowed to be a president for all Kenyans.
+The 55-year-old Ruto made Kenya's class divisions the centrepiece of his campaign to become Kenya's fifth president, promising to reward low-income "hustlers", but in his victory speech on Monday vowed to be a president for all Kenyans.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)